+Meghan McCain hits out as Kamala Harris visits father’s memorial in Hanoi

-Meghan McCain hits out as Kamala Harris visits father’s memorial in Hanoi : ‘Honour my dad by helping Afghans’
+Meghan McCain hits out as Kamala Harris visits father’s memorial in Hanoi: ‘Honour my dad by helping Afghans’

 Tweet came after vice president lay a wreath for senator in pouring rain

-Meghan McCain took aim at Vice President Kamala Harris on Thursday after the latter lay a wreath for her late father, Sen John McCain, at a memorial for the senator in Hanoi, Vietnam, marking the location where he was shot down during the Vietnam War.
+Meghan McCain took aim at Vice President Kamala Harris on Wednesday after the latter lay flowers for her late father, Senator John McCain, at a memorial for him in Hanoi, Vietnam, marking the location where he was shot down during the Vietnam War.

-The conservative talk show host who left The View earlier this year told Ms Harris in a tweet on Thursday that the way to honour her father’s passing would be to ensure that “every single” American and Afghan who aided US forces during the nearly 20-year occupation were safe from the Taliban.
+The conservative talk show host, who left The View earlier this year, told Ms Harris in a tweet on Thursday that the way to honour her father’s passing would be to ensure that “every single” American and Afghan who aided US forces during the nearly 20-year occupation were safe from the Taliban.

 “If you want to honor my dads legacy on this anniversary of his death – you would spend every second making sure every single American and Afghan ally is out of harms way,” tweeted Ms McCain.